 The chive blossom has a taste similar to the chive stem, so you can use interchangeably in recipes, although the blossom will impart some pink/purple color into your dish.
 One of the easiest ways to use the blossom is to pull the flowers apart and use them as a garnish or stir them into soups, sauces, potatoes, or eggs towards the end of cooking.
 You can also mix the flower petals into butter or soft cheese (like goat or cream) for a simple, elegant appetizer spread.
 They also add a nice burst of color and flavor to your everyday garden salad.

 As you can see from the above picture, I have A LOT of flowers right now!
-I will be trying the chive vinegar and subsequent vinaigrette from the Spruce Eats as well as including chive blossoms in EVERYTHING for the next week or so!
+I will be making the chive vinegar and subsequent vinaigrette from the Spruce Eats as well as including chive blossoms in EVERYTHING for the next week or so!
 What about you?
 Are you going to be using your blossoms?

 Until Next time,